sagartulips/PHP-Web-Tools/README.md

 ## ⚙️ Usage

-1. Upload the desired PHP files to your server (e.g., inside a protected admin directory).
+1. Upload the desired PHP files to your server (e.g., inside a protected admin directory or project root).
 2. Access them via your browser (e.g., `https://example.com/db.php`).
 3. Use each tool as intended — ensure proper security and access control.

+> **Note:**
+> These tools can be placed in the **root directory** of your project or in **any desired location** on your server, depending on your setup.
+> Just make sure they have access to the required files or database connections.

 ---